gv3Dev/Dis.Solves/README.md

 <li>Bug found by GSRHackZ: Auto Update feature implemented in v1.7 caused AFK to stop functioning.
 [FIXED] 🕷</li><br>
 <li>Bug found by Ahmad: Bug affecting some users due to different placement of window.frames[index].API & FrameChain() leading to EdgyBot completely malfunctioning [FIXED] 🕷</li><br>
 <li>Bug found by Ricky: Bug affecting vocabulary assignments leading the bot to lose AFK & traps it in a location.reload() loop [FIXED] 🕷</li><br>
+<li>Bug found by Michael & GSRHackZ: Assignments are no longer fully afk.
+The assignments here are the graded assignments with multiple choices questions, text box inputs and no videos.
+Anything with videos is still AFK, while the ones with only questions are not AFK but instead correct answers will be highlighted in blue by the bot.
+This is a fix for now until I have time to actually work on an AFK fix for assignments.
+[FIXED & CHANGED] 🕷🚩</li><br>
 </ul>

 <h3>Please consider:</h3>